Over 90 Things to Do in Sydney at Night

 For 22 years the crab racing at this Glebe institution has been drawing a crowd.
 Ridiculously good fun and completely free make this an easy choice for something to do on the last Wed of every month.

-Don’t worry if you’re not in town for the races, there is also Life Drawing on Mondays, Drag Queen Bingo on the last Tuesday of the month, Comedy shows evert Thursday and Poetry readings on the third Wednesday of the month.
-Check what’s on tonight
+Don’t worry if you’re not in town for the races, there is also Life Drawing on Mondays, Drag Queen Bingo on the last Tuesday of the month, Comedy shows every Thursday, and Poetry readings on the third Wednesday of the month.
+Visit their website for more information!

 Head to Harts Pub in the Rocks for some good old-fashioned fun, the pub quiz.
 Reserve your table in advance and mention free drink and the first round of drinks is on the house.
 It’s free to play, and the pub has a great range of beers on tap too.

 Get a workout Indoor rock climbing

 With all the good food on offer it’s a good idea to up the exercise quota and what’s more fun than burn off some calories doing something new.
-The Ledge Climbing Centre at Sydney University offers casual visits from only $15.
+The Ledge Climbing Centre at Sydney University offers casual visits for only $15.

 There are a bunch of escape rooms to choose from in Sydney, but one that offers a great range of rooms is Mission Sydney.
 Choose from 6 experiences ranging from moderate to super hard.
 Their rooms are also the most hi-tech in the city.

 Karaoke at Goros

 An Izakaya in Surry Hills that will have you feeling like you have been transported to Japan.
-Goros offer FREE Karaoke in 3 rooms (book first) and open until 3am on weekends and midnight earlier in the week.
+Goros offer FREE Karaoke in 3 rooms (book first) and is open until 3am on weekends and midnight earlier in the week.
 Check what’s on tonight here.

 Govinda’s have been offering cheap buffet meals and movies in Kings Cross for decades.
 For under $40 you get an all you can eat Indian buffet and a movie with very comfy cushion seating to lay on.